 If not, it will take only a few hours to train a new model on a new SKU or product.
 Their old system took around 4 weeks to be set up, while our system only takes around 3 hours to learn in a new part.

-An intelligent anomaly, or error, detection system that helps manufacturers detect fabric defects during the textile production process.
+An intelligent anomaly, or error, detection system that helps manufacturers detect defects during the production process.
 The model alerts manufactures on defects and helps them adjust the process.
-Visit * for details.